 Seen any good art lately?

-Poet Michelle Moncayo: Vietnamese American artist Kenny Nguyen recently showed some works some of his new silk installations through a virtual art fair.
+Poet Michelle Moncayo: Vietnamese American artist Kenny Nguyen recently showed some of his new silk installations through a virtual art fair.
 His silk work is so beautiful and intricate, but also poetic in that his process creates conversations about diaspora, colonization, and the physical environment.
 I always love seeing how his process changes and evolves according to where he is at the moment or what topics he is engaging with.

-Artist Meghan Keane: The Japanese Carpentry exhibition at the Japan Society in Manhattan was stunning and inspiring, especially learning about the spiritual belief system the informs and suffuses the flawless craftsmanship.
-Recommend if you nerd out on architectural drawings, hand tools, or precision generally.
+Artist Meghan Keane: The Japanese Carpentry exhibition at the Japan Society in Manhattan was stunning and inspiring, especially learning about the spiritual belief system that informs and suffuses the flawless craftsmanship.
+Recommend it if you nerd out on architectural drawings, hand tools, or precision generally.

 Anything else?
 (Here, we invite the collaborators to invent a question, add a comment, or otherwise speak to what the questions so far have not tapped about their Broadsided experience).

 Poet Michelle Moncayo: Thank you so much to Broadsided Press editors for your hard work and patience and also for creating such an exciting space for artists to be in dialogue and create alongside each other.
 This is such a beautiful space, and I am lucky to be here!
 Meghan, thank you for sharing your beautiful work with the world, for your insights, and for the conversations you are creating in the world through your art.
 Your work inspired me and I know it will continue to do so to so many others.

 Artist Meghan Keane: Thank you very much to Broadsided Press editors and artist Janice Redman for selecting my painting as this year’s Switcheroo.
 It is an honor.
 Thank you to poet Michelle Moncayo for spending such thoughtful, attentive time with this work, and for producing so beautiful and perceptive a poem in response.
 To the audience, I wonder, what hair experience would you want to immortalize in paint?
 For contemplation…